Depression in Children and Adolescents

 All you have to do today is turn on a news program or look on the internet to find mixed messages about mental illness and treatment options.
 Finding a mental health provider that you feel listens to and understands your child and family is paramount.
 And remember that having a healthy, happy child is most important.

-Child Psychology in Kenilworth, IL
+Child Depression Treatment in Kenilworth, IL

 Seeking help from a psychiatrist near Chicago IL?
 Contact AFG Guidance Center for options with treatment, analysis, and more for depression.